EvansWinner/atto_line_editor/README.md

 Introduction
 ------------

-Atto (styled by the author in all uppercase) is Dieter Schoppitsch's minimalistic line editor, written *terminus ante quem* 2002.
+ATTO (styled by the author in all uppercase) is Dieter Schoppitsch's minimalistic line editor, written *terminus ante quem* 2002.
+(The code says 2002 as do the copyright notices.)
 It is similar at least in basic spirit to Unix's ed(1) but is much smaller and simpler.
 It is not to be confused with the small Emacs clone of the same name.
-It requres only stdio.h and a c compiler.
+For building, it requres only stdio.h and a c compiler.
 In particular, it does not require ncurses, or similar.
+For using, the code calls out to the Unix `stty` utility.
+I am not quite sure why yet.

 As a result of an unhealthy facination with line editors I have decided to make it available here.